learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-06/intro-to-jquery/FULL-LECTURE.md

     });
     ```

+#### Events

+##### Document Ready
 + You’ll notice that here we are calling the ready method on the `$(document)` object and that ready function takes an argument that is another function.
 This happens a lot in jQuery.
++ Our javascript files often get loaded before any other elements on our page.
++ That means we apply jQuery selectors before any selectors have loaded on our page, so nothing happens.
++ Using Document Ready is the same as saying, "Okay, as soon as the page is done loading, apply all of our cool jQuery methods "

+##### Click

-One jQuery method that you will probably be using a lot is the `.click()` method.
++ One jQuery method that you will probably be using a lot is the `.click()` method.
 + The `.click()` method also takes a function as an argument - a function that describes what should be done when that particular part of the dom is clicked.
 Here is an example (demo this in jsFiddle):
   HTML:
   ```html